 - Comedone extractor – a small pen-shaped instrument that can be used to clean out comedones

 - Chemical peels – where a chemical solution is applied to the face, causing the skin to peel off and new skin to replace it

 - Photodynamic therapy – where light is applied to the skin in an attempt to improve symptoms of acne

 Scarring – acne scars usually improve naturally within 6 – 12 months.
 Speak to your doctor if you are experiencing scarring.

-- Acne is not caused by poor hygiene – there is no evidence that cleaning your skin improves your acne
+- Acne is not caused by poor hygiene – there’s no evidence that cleaning your skin improves your acne

-- Diet has some effect on acne – it may be helpful to keep a food diary if you notice certain foods are triggering symptoms so that you can avoid them and see if symptoms improve
+- Diet has not been shown to have an effect on acne – but it may be helpful to keep a food diary if you notice certain foods are triggering symptoms so that you can avoid them and see if symptoms improve

 - Acne is not infectious – the bacteria causing acne is called Propionibacterium acnes, which normally already lives on people’s skin, so you cannot pass it onto other people